Skip to content

 To give the user the ability to end the implementation or lab from inside Player, add a link to the definition as a Player application in the associated Player exercise.

-Understanding the launch process
+Understanding the Launch Process

 When launching an implementation from a definition, the Alloy API goes through the following process: